show_page.php1 : mp04.jpg

 HISTORY: This wild-caught adult, male monkey was necropsied at the end of a 90-day drug toxicity study.
 At necropsy, muscles of the hind limbs and intercostal spaces were pale and had numerous longitudinal white streaks.

-HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: Multifocally and randomly comprising 50% of the section, the sarcoplasm of myocytes is expanded and replaced by cross and tangential sections of protozoal cysts that are up to 500um in diameter, lined by a thin, hyalinized wall, and are filled by innumerable 7 x 2um, crescent-shaped bradyzoites.
-There are occasional multifocal random foci of inflammatory cells that expand the epimysium, perimysium, and endomysium, and surround and separate individual myocytes, composed primarily of eosinophils and histiocytes with few neutrophils, lymphocytes, and plasma cells.
-Multifocally throughout the tissue section, myocytes demonstrate one of four changes: swollen, vacuolated sarcoplasm (degeneration); shrunken, hypereosinophilic sarcoplasm with pyknotic nucleus (necrosis); hypereosinophilic sarcoplasm with fragmentation (necrosis); or rarely lightly basophilic sarcoplasm and multiple central nuclei (regeneration).
+HISTOPATHOLOGIC DESCRIPTION: Skeletal muscle: Multifocally and randomly throughout ~50% of the section, the sarcoplasm of myocytes is expanded by cross and tangential sections of protozoal cysts that are up to 500µm in diameter, lined by a thin, hyalinized wall, and are contian innumerable 7 x 2µm, crescent-shaped bradyzoites.
+There are occasional multifocal random foci of inflammation that expand the epimysium, perimysium, and endomysium, and surround and separate individual myocytes, composed primarily of eosinophils and histiocytes with few neutrophils, lymphocytes, and plasma cells.
+Multifocally throughout the tissue section, myocytes demonstrate one of four changes: swollen, vacuolated sarcoplasm (degeneration); shrunken, hypereosinophilic sarcoplasm with pyknotic nucleus (necrosis); decreased size (atrophy); or rarely basophilic sarcoplasm with multiple central nuclei (regeneration).
+There is multifocal increased fibrous connective tissue that surrounds and separated myofibers.

-MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Intrasarcoplasmic protozoal cysts, numerous, with multifocal mild eosinophilic and histiocytic myositis and myocyte degeneration, necrosis, and regeneration, etiology consistent with Sarcocystis sp., Rhesus monkey (Macaca mulatta), non-human primate.
+MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Myocyte atrophy, degeneration, necrosis, and regeneration, chronic, multifocal, moderate, with mild eosinophilic and histiocytic myositis and intrasarcoplasmic protozoal cysts, Rhesus monkey (Macaca mulatta), non-human primate.

 ETIOLOGY: Sarcocystis sp.
 (Most likely S. kortei)